-For example sake, I created a simple table.
-However, real data will be huge and complex and split into multiple tables.
-That means getting all the information together will need joining one or more tables and displaying the relevant columns from those tables.
-For this, SQL uses different types of joins –
+Real data is huge, complex, and split into multiple tables.
+That means getting required collective information will need joining one or more tables and displaying the relevant columns from those tables.
+For this, SQL uses different types of joins:

-- Inner join – gets only those values that are matching in both the tables.
+- Inner join – Gets only matching values in both the tables.

 - Left join – Returns all the records of the left table and matching records of the right table.

-- Right, join – Returns all the records of right table and matching records of the left table.
+- Right join – Returns all the records of the right table and matching records of the left table.

 - Full join – Returns all the records where there is a match on either the left or the right table.